 Now imagine that same woman is an older adult living with dementia.
 She does not know that she is no longer a Realtor, yet she still dresses up each day and goes out into town.
 Her suit is not so crisp.
 She’s wearing a wig, which is askew, and her lipstick is smudged.

 This is an example that Laura Lavoie, our director of life enrichment, has offered to area residents attending one of her Dementia Friends information sessions.

-“We’re raising awareness about what’s happening in the brain of someone who has dementia, and what they might experience as a result,” explains Laura, who has also been training Glenmeadow staff in providing the best dementia care possible.
+“We’re raising awareness about what’s happening in the brain of someone who has dementia, and what they might experience as a result,” explains Laura, who has also been training Glenmeadow team members in providing the best dementia care possible.
 “Where people might have laughed at some of these symptoms before, the goal is that they’ll leave these sessions with a greater level of sensitivity and understanding.”